• Skip to primary navigation

 Step by Step Instructions

 This recipe for Spicy Meatballs with Marinara is easy to follow and makes enough to feed a big family.
+If you love the spicy marinara, check out this Spicy Marinara Stuffed Spaghetti Squash recipe.

 1. Meatball Mixture - In a mixing bowl, combine the meatball ingredients and gently mix to combine.